TheReverend9/Quartermaster-DiscordBot/README.md

 # Quartermaster-DiscordBot
-A multi-function discord bot for Sea No Evil on Discord using Discord.py
+A multi-function discord bot on Discord using Discord.py

 The Quartermaster bot aims to help relieve some of the pressure of running a discord server.
 Each function is custom designed for Sea No Evil on Discord.